martin-fleck/momot/index.md

 * [Stack](casestudy/stack): A simple DSL to balance the load between a set of stacks.
 * [Modularization](casestudy/modularization): Building modules based on a set of classes and five objectives.
 * [Class Diagram Restructuring](casestudy/restructuring): This case study is taken from the [Transformation Tool Contest](http://www.transformation-tool-contest.eu/) of 2013 and aims at minimizing the attributes and classes in a system.
 * [EMF Refactor](casestudy/emfrefactor): EMF Refactor is an existing Eclipse project which can calculate metrics and perform refactorings on Ecore and UML models.
-In this case study we show how their artifacts can be used in MOMoT. *Note: Currently only a base version of this is online.
-The final case study will be available until 15 October.*
+In this case study we show how their artifacts can be used in MOMoT.

+You can download the necessary Eclipse plugins projects from [GitHub](https://github.com/martin-fleck/momot).
+As dependencies you also need to have installed [Xtext](www.eclipse.org/Xtext/) and [Henshin](http://www.eclipse.org/henshin/).

+### Publications
+* Fleck M, Troya J, Wimmer M. Marrying Search-based Optimization and Model Transformation Technology. *Proc. of the 1st North American Search Based Software Engineering Symposium (NasBASE’15)*, 2015.
+To appear.

 ### Authors and Contributors
 MOMoT has been developed by Martin Fleck ([@martin-fleck](https://github.com/martin-fleck)), Javier Troya ([@javitroya](https://github.com/javitroya)) and Manuel Wimmer.